ahmetbostanciklioglu/Types/README.md

 <br />
 <br />
 <br />
 **When we write  stringFirst  inside print.
-Will see the multiline text**
+Will see the multiline text:**
 <br />
 <br />
 `print(stringFirst). `
 <br />
 <br />
 <br />
 **To add some integer, float, bool, string or something else inside string you can use  string interpolation.
-To apply string interpolation write \(anyObjectYouCanWrite)**
+To apply string interpolation write \(anyObjectYouCanWrite):**
 <br />
 <br />
 `var stringInterpolation = "This is a \(stringFirst)"`